CodeMind: Evaluating Large Language Models for Code Reasoning: Introduction

-\textbf{RQ2: Performance of LLMs in SR.} LLMs, to a limited extent, can reason about test data in the specification and bring that into solving code synthesis.
+\textbf{RQ2: Performance of LLMs in SR.} LLMs, to a limited extent, can reason about test data in the specification and bring that into the code synthesis process.
 The more ambiguous and non-informative the natural language specification, the more helpful it is to include tests (\S\ref{subsec:eval-SR}).

 \textbf{RQ3: Performance of LLMs in \CR.} LLMs can understand general code semantics, although to a limited extent, and refactor arbitrary code by removing redundant code constructs (\S \ref{subsec:eval-DSR}).